Jojoooo1/hyperledger-brazilian-chapter/README.md

 Folder containing:

-* Material to set up a dev-mode environment in order to quickly test and prototype your chaincode.
+* Material to set up a dev-mode environment in order to quickly test and prototype your chaincode
-* A chaincode example
+* A chaincode example named "organizacao"
-* Scripts to start and reset the chaincode example
+* A Scripts folder to start and reset the chaincode example

 ## introduction-network